jonbonazza/puni/README.md

 Puni is an extremely lightweight, netty-based web container.
 It has one job, and that job is to serve HTTP requests.

 ## Usage
 The first things you'll need are a configuration class and a configuration file.
-Puni marshalls its configuration from YAML files.
+Puni unmarshalls its configuration from YAML files.
 It also provides a base configuration class that should be subclassed so that we can include the basic configuration that puni requires.

 ```java